thomasives/zigimg/README.md

 ## Install & Build

-This project assume current Zig master (0.7.0+a1fb10b76).
+This project assume current Zig master.

 How to add to your project:
 1. Clone this repository or add as a submodule